-Almost all stores and restaurants in Canada now offer a Point-of-Purchase payment option (Direct Debit) using your bank card.
-This is very handy and eliminates the amount of actual cash you need to carry with you.
+Nearly all stores, shops and restaurants in Canada offer a Point-of- Purchase payment option (Direct Debit) using your bank card or mobile phone (Apple Pay, Google Pay, Samsung Pay etc).
+Contactless payments made by tapping your card (if it has a microchip) is possible in most stores and restaurants.